Rudy Reyes (activist): Personal life

 Rudy Reyes, who belongs to the Barona Band of Mission Indians, graduated from El Capitan High School in Lakeside, California.
 He holds degrees in archeology and anthropology from San Diego State University, and a degree from California Western School of Law.
+Reyes serves as national chairperson for the Legal Marijuana Now Party.

 Political candidacy

 Rudy Reyes has run for public office several times, including: